mmaxirod8/3D-Models/Custom Keyboard/README.md

 This is just a 3D model of a custom keyboard.
-However, I've included the list of electronic components used on the PCB (made in KiCad). x9 Button_Switch_Keyboard: SW_Cherry_MX_1.00u_PCB Keyswitch x10 Diode_DO-35 x1 OLED_128x32, J1
+However, I've included the list of electronic components used on the PCB (made in KiCad): x9 Button_Switch_Keyboard: SW_Cherry_MX_1.00u_PCB Keyswitch x10 Diode_DO-35 x1 OLED_128x32, J1